kriegalex/vscode-cuda/README.md

 ### 0.1.0

-Initial release of vs-cuda extension
+Initial release of vscode-cuda extension

 -----------------------------------------------------------------------------------------------------------